ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 2. Increased Visibility of Preferred Job Types
     - A candidate applies for a job in a specific category (for example, a job related to "business").
     - Subsequent job searches show more postings from that category, making them more prominent in the search list.

 Instructions: Continue from Neutral Recommendations Without Applications.
 Using Apply for a Job from feature 3 as a guide, apply for "Test Job 2".
 Click on the "Jobs" button once more to observe that "Test Job 2" is now displayed above "Frontend Developer".
+Now click on the "Home" button and observe that the displayed jobs below the logo now have "Test Job 2" in the center.

 3. Dynamic Reordering Based on Application History
     - The recommendations update consistently on each application, adjusting ordering depending on current habits